Activity for ages 1 to 4

-Now that the weather has been warming up, my oldest son has been spending a lot of time digging in our sandbox.
-As I watched his face light up with excitement when he discovered a worm, I realized that the sandbox was yet another fabulous spot for helping him learn to recognize letters of the alphabet.
-This alphabet treasure hunt is perfect for children who are learning the names or sounds of letters as well as little ones who are starting to match upper and lowercase letters.
+This ABC Game came about when I realized that the sandbox was yet another fabulous spot for helping my child learn to recognize letters of the alphabet.
+The ABC Game Alphabet Treasure Hunt is perfect for children who are learning the names or sounds of letters as well as little ones who are starting to match upper and lowercase letters.

 To play, you’ll need letter cut-outs that you don’t mind getting dirty.
 I used our stack of magnetic letters but wooden or foam ones would work well too.
 If your child is still learning the names of letters, choose just a few to hide at a time so that he can focus on learning several letters well before adding more to his to-do list.
 If your child is working on matching upper and lowercase pairs, be sure that each letter has a match before hiding it.

 Once you have your stack of letters ready, hide away.
 Then invite your child to scoop the sand and hunt for the hidden letters.
 Each time he finds one, have him repeat its name after you.

 Talking about what it looks like helps his brain too.
 For example, when C found this [m] our conversation sounded like this:

 Me: “The [m] has a line on this side and then two humps.
 It’s called [m].”